MAP-based Problem-Agnostic diffusion model for Inverse Problems: MAP-based Guided Term Estimation

+where $\hat {\mathbf{x}}$ is defined in \eqref{eq:solution}, $y$ is the measurement defined in \eqref{eq:pro}, and $\mathbf{x}_t$ is the $t$-th latent image in the backward process of diffusion model.
+A detailed derivation of \eqref{eq:log_proba} is provided in Appendix A.

+When implementing automatic differentiation in Python, we first detach the residual $y-H\hat{\mathbf{x}}$ (denoted as $\tilde{y}$) from the computational graph.
+Backpropagation is then applied through the scalar $\tilde{y}^\top H\hat{\mathbf{x}}$.
+As shown in \citep{song2022pseudoinverse}, the time cost of automatic differentiation is approximately two to three times the time cost of the forward procedure.

 By integrating the prior score $\mathbf{S}_{\theta}(\mathbf{x}_t, t)$ derived from a pre-trained diffusion model with the guided term outlined in Equation \eqref{eq:log_proba}, we can execute posterior sampling in a manner analogous to the reverse diffusion process of the diffusion model.
-The resulting algorithm is presented in Algorithm \ref{alg:ialm} and the corresponding flowchart is in the third rows of Figure \ref{fig:Figure1}.
+The resulting algorithm is presented in Algorithm \ref{alg:ialm} and the corresponding flowchart appears at the bottom of Figure \ref{fig:Figure1}.